asantalla/learning-notes/management/managing_the_unmanageable.md

 There are two ways of *user stories*, *technical items* and *debt items* organization (maybe more):

 * We can create a separate backlog for *technical items* and for *user stories*.
 We must include each *debt item* in the corresponding backlog.
-* We can create a just one backlog that includes both kind of tasks, *technical items* and *user stories*.
+* We can create just one backlog that includes both kind of tasks, *technical items* and *user stories*.

 #### Identify Technical Debt